jovotech/jovo-framework/docs/02_cli/README.md

 ```
 **Options**:

 `template`: Used to specify which template should be used.
 Get a list of all the templates [here](https://github.com/jovotech/jovo-templates).
-Default: `helloworld`
+Default: `helloworld`.

 `locale`: Choose the language of the interaction models in the `models` folder.
-Default: `en-US`
+Default: `en-US`.

 `build`: Speed up the creation of your voice application, by building the platform specific files into the `platforms` folder right at the beginning.
 Additional parameters: `alexaSkill` or `googleAction`.